Customer Service 703-661-1594

 The Chadwick Library Edition is an endeavor to republish—mostly in new or thoroughly revised English translations—several written works of Rudolf Steiner.
 The edition is named for the late horticulturist Alan Chadwick, whose life and work has served as inspiration to the small group from which the idea originated.
 Our extensive experience with special bindings led to the selection—for this “trade edition” of 750 books—of a leather spine binding, cloth sides, and a light slipcase.
 For the hand-numbered edition (100 books), the binding is full leather with a hand-gilt top of the pages in a fine, stiff, cloth-covered slipcase.
 The leather is blue calfskin, and the title stamping on the spines is in genuine gold leaf.
 All of this will be carried out by hand at one of the finest binders, Ruggero Rigoldi.

-The Case for Anthroposophy is a translation from German of extracts selected by Owen Barfield from Vom Seelenrätseln (GA 21).
+The Case for Anthroposophy is an English translation of German of extracts selected by Owen Barfield from Vom Seelenrätseln (GA 21).

 Read more about the Chadwick Library Edition at chadwicklibrarypress.org.